Q: What made you decide to study anthropology and where do you study?

 • And everyone gets along okay?

 I live in a tenement too, with my boyfriend.
-My parents are in the same building as well as some other people.
+My parents are in the same building as well, as some other people.
 We were renting and the owner died, so it’s ours now and it’s a great place.
-We just have to pay the taxes on the house for 15 years to take over ownership.
+We just have to pay the taxes on the house for 15 years to take over ownership of the property.

 • How would you recommend that tourists go about seeing the real La Boca?

-It seems like a lot of them pay for a tour where they come on a bus and eat and see a dance show, but they really don’t see the neighborhood.
 There should be a better tourist agency that shows off some of the real culture of the neighborhood.
-(Editor’s note: since this interview we started offering lo-key, authentic bike tours in La Boca.)
+(Editor’s note: since this interview we started offering low-key, authentic tours in La Boca.)

 • As you know a lot of tourists are robbed in La Boca if they go off the beaten path.
 What safety tips do you have for independent travelers to see the parts of the neighborhood that they usually don’t get to see?